40843245/CSharp/third package/API/AutoMapper/AutoMapper.md

         }
 ```

-## create a mapping table with ignore the property
+## How create a mapping table which ignores the member
-Using
+Using `.ignore` when creating a map

 ## demo project
 See [`AutoMapper demo2 (version 5.2.0)`](https://github.com/40843245/CSharp-Demo-Project/tree/main/AutoMapper)